gyuryl2/is477-fall2023-final-project/README.md

 The collaborative efforts of Gyury Lee and Josh Sorkin are integral to this project.
 Joint contributions span across all sections, demonstrating a cohesive partnership in achieving the final outcomes.

 ## Analysis
 The analysis section of the project takes into account each of the three types of Iris flowers as the results are organized by flower type.
-The statistics calculated include the mean, minimum, maximum, and standard deviation for the sepal length, sepal width, petal length and petal width of each flower.
-The information also includes the interquartile ranges for each of statistics.
+The statistics calculated include the mean, minimum, maximum, and standard deviation for the sepal length, sepal width, petal length, and petal width of each flower.
+The information also includes the interquartile ranges for each of the statistics.

 ### Summary Statistics for Iris-setosa: